-2 Elementary Japanese II (5) UC:CSU (CAN JAPN 4) (JAPANESE 1+2=CAN JAPN SEQ A)
+2 Elementary Japanese II (5) UC:CSU

+Lecture 5 hours.
 Prerequisite: Japanese 1 with a grade of "C" or better.
+Recommended: Eligibility for English 28.
 Note: Students with previous knowledge of Japanese should not enroll in Japanese 1 or 2, but in a higher level Native speakers should enroll in Japanese 3 or 4.